 For the price, high-quality content, and easy teaching style, I honestly can’t think of any major downsides to this course.
 The most I can say is that it’d be nice to get even more content, but the course itself is already packed with great material.

-The Proko figure drawing course is, in my opinion, the absolute best place to start learning how to draw well.
-These videos break down complex ideas into simple step-by-step exercises that you can practice on your own.
+The Proko figure drawing course is, in my opinion, the absolute best way to start learning how to draw properly.

-Stan has the work and skillset to prove he’s a competent teacher.
+Stan has the history and skillset to prove he’s a competent teacher.
 Plus his teaching style is so direct and thorough that you shouldn’t ever feel lost or confused.

 But it’s important to mention this course is not a miracle worker.
 It will not teach you everything—in fact no single art resource will teach you everything.